DanielEduardoLopez/CrimePredictionMX/README.md

 #### **Modeling Assumptions**
 The main assumption in the present study, is that the probability of suffering a given crime in Mexico is function of the demographic and socioeconomic variables of its inhabitants.

-It is also assumed that the classes are imbalanced but a custom class weighting loss function approach might not be necessary for the purpose of the present study.
+It was also assumed that the classes are imbalanced but a custom class weighting loss function approach might not be necessary for the purpose of the present study.

+On the other hand, it was assumed that dropping one of the categories per attribute was not necessary, as a perfectly collinear features wouldn't cause issues to the model.

+Finally, it was assumed that the problem is not linearly separable, thus, at least one hidden layer was necessary.

 #### **Training, Validation and Testing sets**